stablekernel/aqueduct/source/docs/auth/controllers.md

 It is important that an `Authorizer` *must not* protect instances of `AuthController`.
 The Authorization header is parsed and verified by `AuthController`.

-Once granted, an access token can be used to pass `Authorizer.bearer()`s in the request controller channel.
+Once granted, an access token can be used to pass `Authorizer.bearer()`s in the application channel.

 ### Issue Authorization Codes with AuthCodeController